 K-State inspires affinity, passion and support among so many who come into contact with our institution.
 That connection is even stronger for those closest to K-State - our faculty, staff and students who comprise our internal community.
 We must empower this community to do their work as efficiently and effectively as possible while enhancing our faculty and staff's ability to continue adding value to the university and those we serve.
 This involves taking a close and continuous look at our foundational infrastructure, structures and business processes to identify opportunities for streamlining, modernizing and integrating how we do our work in a way that better positions us to fulfill our mission.
+It also involves assessing and investing in our facilities across the university, providing the best possible facilities that allow our K-State community to excel in their work and positioning our physical infrastructure as an asset for recruiting and retaining faculty, staff and students.
 We will elevate this focus in the same context as our other strategic plan themes and priorities, recognizing the crucial role operational excellence will play in supporting and powering many of our other aspirations.